nycynik/dotFiles/README.md

 ## JavaScript

-~~Node development includes [nvm](https://github.com/nvm-sh/nvm) for managing node SDKs.~~ [pnpm](https://pnpm.io/) for a JavaScript package manager. pnpm can also manage node versions, so trying to just use that.
+~~Node development includes [nvm](https://github.com/nvm-sh/nvm) for managing node SDKs.~~ [pnpm](https://pnpm.io/) for a JavaScript package manager. pnpm can also manage node versions, so trying to just use that. `pnpm env help`

 ## Java